-Gel Memory Foam Hybrid — This is the mattress that we will focus the majority of this review on.
-In our opinion, it’s the nicest bed that Lucid makes given that it has an accomodating feel and plenty of support from the pocketed coil base.
+Gel Memory Foam Hybrid — In our opinion, it’s the nicest bed that Lucid makes given that it has an accomodating feel and plenty of support from the pocketed coil base.
 For budget shoppers, we see this being one of your top options.
+You can check the price for this bed on Amazon.

 Gel Memory Foam Mattress — This is perhaps the most popular bed from Lucid based on the fact that it’s really cheap.
 This is a simple memory foam mattress that’s offered in multiple firmness levels (Medium-Plush, Medium, and Firm) and has a gel memory foam top layer.
 It’s also available in multiple height options, including 5″, 6″, 8″, 10″, 12″, and 14″.
-Here’s the link to our full Lucid Gel Memory Foam Mattress Review.
+You can see this mattress on Amazon.

 Mattress Topper — While not an actual mattress, Lucid Mattress Toppers are extremely popular online, especially among the cash-strapped who simply cannot afford to buy an entirely new mattress.
 There’s nothing too special about the toppers, but they will add an extra layer of comfort to your mattress.

-The Lucid Gel Memory Foam Hybrid is one of the best selling, most popular Amazon mattresses.
+Lucid is one of the best selling, most popular Amazon mattress brands.
 You can buy it through Lucid’s website, but it seems like the majority of people prefer the convenience of Amazon.

-If we operate under the assumption that Amazon is indeed the place where you’ll buy the Lucid Gel Memory Foam Hybrid, here’s what you can expect.
+If we operate under the assumption that Amazon is indeed the place where you’ll buy a Lucid mattress, here’s what you can expect.

-Free shipping — Yes, the mattress ships for free, and that is whether or not you’re an Amazon Prime member.
+Free shipping — Yes, Lucid mattresses ship for free, and that is whether or not you’re an Amazon Prime member.
 You can, however, potentially get faster shipping if you’re a Prime member (typically 3-5 business days).

-Ships in a box — Just like Leesa, Sealy Cocoon, and others, the Lucid Memory Foam Hybrid will ship inside of a box, a four-foot cardboard box to be specific.
+Ships in a box — Just like Leesa, Sealy Cocoon, and others, the Lucid beds will ship inside of a box, a four-foot cardboard box to be specific.
 It will be compressed, rolled up, and wrapped tightly with plastic.

 Risk Free Trial period — There isn’t one.
 You’re basically at the mercy of Amazon and the vendor from which you actually purchase the mattress.
 By default, Amazon has a 30-day return window and, I believe, you get one mattress return per account.
 Returns can be a little wonky, so just make sure you want the bed before you hit the “1-Click Buy Now” button.